lukaszkorecki/TunnelVision/README.md

 Simple tool which lets you create definitions of ssh tunnels your project will need.

-Then you by issuing one command you can open all of them and carry on with your work.
+By issuing one command it opens all required ssh tunnels and lets you carry on with your work.

 ### Scratching an itch: